 - Simply tap on the large record button at the bottom of the screen to begin.
 Press it again to end your recording.

 Video messages are where you can use filters and effects as well.
-The number of effects and filters are limited, but a lot of fun to use.
+The number of effects and filters is limited, but a lot of fun to use.
 Google also keeps rolling out effects for special occasions like Valentine’s Day and birthdays.

 How to use filters and effects on Google Duo